-Acid etching also called chemical etching,photo etching is a process of milling sheet metal using corrosive chemicals to selectively etch in specified areas.
-A number of manufacturing steps make up the etching process, each requiring precise controls to produce a quality product.
+Acid etching also called chemical etching, photo etching is a process of milling sheet metal using corrosive chemicals to selectively etch in specified areas.
+Several manufacturing steps make up the etching process, each requiring precise controls to produce a quality product.

 Acid Metal Etching

 Chemical etching on metal creates intricate and fine shapes by dissolving it with a chemical solution.
-At Sac Marquage, we are able to process from one piece to mass production and provide very small, thin or complex parts with high processing accuracy.
+At Sac Marquage, we can process from one piece to mass production and provide very small, thin, or complex parts with high processing accuracy.

 The Engraving Process

 The process can be broken down into the following key steps: